wiless/wiless.github.io/_articles/timeline.md

 vision of next generation of IMT technology.
 IMT-2000, IMT-Advanced (2010), IMT-2020 (2020) and next will be in 2030!.

 Among all the generations of mobile technology, #5G has made lot of momentum and expectations from the technology right from the day when it was chalked out on a whiteboard.
-The journey of official 5G began in 2014 and completed the vision of IMT and overall objectives of the future development of IMT for 2020 and beyond (see report M.2483) in Sept 2015.
-This ITU-R recommendation was based on inputs various administrations, standards body and members of ITU.